 13122 - 13130

-endothelin-1, ferroportin, hepcidin, iron, pulmonary arterial hypertension, Administration, Intravenous, Animals, Cation Transport Proteins, Disease Models, Animal, Endothelin A Receptor Antagonists, Endothelin-1, Gene Knock-In Techniques, Hepcidins, Humans, Iron, Male, Mice, Myocytes, Smooth Muscle, Pulmonary Arterial Hypertension, Pulmonary Artery, Receptor, Endothelin A, Up-Regulation
+endothelin-1, ferroportin, hepcidin, iron, pulmonary arterial hypertension, Administration, Intravenous, Animals, Cation Transport Proteins, Disease Models, Animal, Endothelin A Receptor Antagonists, Endothelin-1, Gene Knock-In Techniques, Hepcidins, Humans, Iron, Iron Deficiencies, Male, Mice, Myocytes, Smooth Muscle, Pulmonary Arterial Hypertension, Pulmonary Artery, Receptor, Endothelin A, Up-Regulation